-- 1. The retake process must be initiated by the student. - 2.
+- 1. The retake process must be initiated by the student, and only if the student has no missing assignments in that unit of study for the subject area. - 2.
 A student may retake a summative once. - 3.
-The Application for a Retake should be completed by the student (with parent/guardian, if needed), signed by student and parent/guardian, and returned to the examining teacher no more than five (5) school days after the grade has been posted. - 4.
-On the Application for a Retake, the student will identify the deficient standards/topics and include a clear learning plan and timeline to close the learning gap. - 5.
-Students may be required to participate in additional practice in order to qualify for a retake.
+The Application for a Retake should be completed by the student (with parent/guardian, if needed), signed by student and parent/guardian, and returned to the examining teacher no more than two (2) school days after the grade has been posted. - 4.
+On the Application for a Retake, the student will identify the deficient standards/topics and include a clear learning plan and timeline to close the learning gap.
+It is the student's responsibility to complete all tasks within the given timeframe in order to retake a summative assessment. - 5.
+Students may be required to participate in additional practice and/or tutoring sessions in order to qualify for a retake.